The Epstein List

 Timeline of Legal Scrutiny Surrounding Little Saint James Island :

-1998: Epstein Purchases Little Saint James
+1998: Jeffrey Epstein Purchases Little Saint James

 2005–2008: Initial Investigations

-• 2008: Epstein pleads guilty to procuring a minor for prostitution in Florida.
-He serves 13 months in jail but continues to visit Little Saint James after his release.
+In 2005, authorities in Palm Beach, Florida, initiated an investigation into Epstein following allegations of him sexually abusing underage girls.
+By 2008, Epstein pleaded guilty to procuring a minor for prostitution in Florida, serving 13 months in jail, yet he continued to visit Little Saint James after his release.

 2011–2015: Allegations Surface